den-materials/angular-directives-lesson/readme.md

 <current-weather city="San Francisco"></current-weather>
 ```

-Add this directive to your app:
+Add this directive to your app _(NOTE: We will cover a lot of this, such as $scope and $http, in a later lesson)_:

 ```js
 // app.js